Book of Common Prayer: 1552 prayer book

-The 1549 book was, from the outset, intended only as a temporary expedient, as German reformer Bucer was assured on meeting Cranmer for the first time in April 1549: "concessions … made both as a respect for antiquity and to the infirmity of the present age," as he wrote.
+From the outset, the 1549 book was intended only as a temporary expedient, as German reformer Bucer was assured on meeting Cranmer for the first time in April 1549: "concessions ... made both as a respect for antiquity and to the infirmity of the present age", as he wrote.
 According to historian Christopher Haigh, the 1552 prayer book "broke decisively with the past".
-The services for baptism, confirmation, communion and burial were rewritten, and ceremonies hated by Protestants were removed.
+The services for baptism, confirmation, communion and burial are rewritten, and ceremonies hated by Protestants were removed.
 Unlike the 1549 version, the 1552 prayer book removed many traditional sacramentals and observances that reflected belief in the blessing and exorcism of people and objects.
-In the baptism service, infants no longer received minor exorcism.
-Anointing was no longer included in the services for baptism, ordination and visitation of the sick.
-These ceremonies were altered to emphasise the importance of faith, rather than trusting in rituals or objects.
+In the baptism service, infants no longer receive minor exorcism.
+Anointing is no longer included in the services for baptism, ordination and visitation of the sick.
+These ceremonies are altered to emphasise the importance of faith, rather than trusting in rituals or objects.

 Many of the traditional elements of the communion service were removed in the 1552 version.
 The name of the service was changed to "The Order for the Administration of the Lord's Supper or Holy Communion", removing the word Mass.
 Stone altars were replaced with communion tables positioned in the chancel or nave, with the priest standing on the north side.
-The priest was to wear the surplice instead of traditional Mass vestments.
+The priest is to wear the surplice instead of traditional Mass vestments.
 The service appears to promote a spiritual presence view of the Eucharist, meaning that Christ is spiritually but not corporally present.